DataSF/draft-publishing-standards/canonical-lists/assessor-parcel-numbers-apn.md

   * The City is broken up into approximately XX blocks and over 200,000 individual lots

 ## Use
- * To tie deeds and other legal records to a precise property mapped through a land subdivision process defined in local and state codes
+ * To tie deeds and legal records to a property mapped through an official land subdivision process
  * To assess and collect taxes on land and improvements
  * As a common administrative identifier for a number of processes like permitting
  * Should be provided in a dataset as at least 2 separate fields: